menssen/angular-keyboard/Readme.md

 * Install dependencies: `npm install` in the repository directory.
 * `gulp build` to build
 * `gulp watch` for building & livereload on every change.

+To run the examples run `node app.js` from within the minisite directory